OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/05_1_HandlingModels_GettingScores/HandlingModels_GettingScores.md

 SQ_GetDataMatrix(hLoadingsVectorData, &hLoadingsDataMatrix);
 ```

-From here we can use the *SQ_GetDataFromFloatMatrix()" method, which receives as inputs 1) *SQ_FloatMatrix* handle, 2) the variable number of interest, 3) the component number of interest and 4) the address of the float value we want to retrieve.
+From here we can use the *SQ_GetDataFromFloatMatrix()* method, which receives as inputs 1) *SQ_FloatMatrix* handle, 2) the variable number of interest, 3) the component number of interest and 4) the address of the float value we want to retrieve.
 For instance, to retrieve the loading value for variable 47 and component 1:
 ```
 int iVar = 47;
 int iComp =1;